 - The complexity of the surgery

-If otplasty procedure is performed to correct an ear deformity or congenital abnormality, some of your surgical costs may be covered by Medicare or your private health insurance.
+If otoplasty procedure is performed to correct an ear deformity or congenital abnormality and before the age of 18 years old, some of your surgical costs may be covered by Medicare or your private health insurance.
 Before undergoing the surgery, you should contact your insurance provider for more information.

 How is the surgery performed?

 The surgery is performed through an incision behind your ear.
 This will expose the underlying ear cartilage.
 Dr Cope will then reshape the ear by folding and stitching the cartilage in place, and sometimes by removing excess cartilage.
 Once the desired ear appearance is achieved, the incisions will be then closed with sutures.

 Otoplasty surgery is performed under general anaesthesia for both children and adults.